Edinburgh International Festival

 Edinburgh International Festival saves time and enjoys better reporting with iplicit.

 Edinburgh International Festival – the world-famous celebration of music, theatre, opera and dance – runs its finance operations with iplicit after switching from Sage 200.
+The festival began in 1947 and takes place over three weeks each August, using around eight venues for approximately 200 events.

 It is a separate beast from the city’s Fringe festival – and unlike that event, it is entirely curated by its organisers, who contract the artists and sell the tickets.
+The International Festival employs 50 core staff year-round, rising to around 200 in the summer.

 Why change from Sage 200 to iplicit accounting software?